textileio/community/docs/docs/powergate/index.md

 -   [Glif](https://lotus.filecoin.io/docs/developers/hosted-lotus/) - easily host and manage Filecoin nodes.
 -   [Deal Auctions](https://blog.textile.io/introducing-storage-auctions-filecoin/) - migrate large datasets to Filecoin.

-We are working now on an updated roadmap for Powergate v3 that will change the project significantly in order to supplement those three projects above.
-[Follow us on Twitter](https://twitter.com/textileio) for updates.

 # Legacy Powergate Info

 The Powergate is an API-driven solution for deploying multi-tiered storage across [Filecoin](https://filecoin.io/) and [IPFS](https://ipfs.io/).